 Explanation: This is another operational question specific to the organization with whom you are interviewing.
 In previous questions, they asked about your individual selling skills and methodologies.
 Now they are asking about how you would go about doing this job specific to their company and the products they market.
 Your research about the company, its products, the market, and the competition should have prepared you for this question.
-All you have to do is integrate your selling methodology and their products.
+All you have to do is integrate your selling methodology with selling their products.

-Question: What would you do if you saw a coworker being rude to a customer?
+Question: What would you do if you saw a co-worker being rude to a customer?

 Example: “If I were to witness one of my associates being rude to a customer, my first thought would be to correct the situation.
-I would do this first by intervening and politely suggesting that I work with the customer and that my associate step aside.
+I would do this first by intervening and politely suggesting that I work with the customer and my associate step aside.
 If the associate wasn’t responsive to this, I would then locate our manager, describe the situation to him, and recommend he intervene.
 I have done this in the past, and both of these actions resulted in resolving the situation and the customer being satisfied.
 Both the customer and the manager expressed their gratitude for my having taken responsibility for the situation.”

 Explanation: This is another operational question which, on the surface, is asking you to choose between two alternatives.
 Interviewers ask these types of questions to determine your priorities and how you would resolve conflicting objectives.
 One way you can answer this is to make it situational, acknowledging that both of these are important and describing how you would balance efficiencies and customer service.

 Example: “Customer service is always the most important priority for a sales associate.
 However, customer service needs to be delivered efficiently.
 Spending too much time with a single customer may limit the opportunity to assist other shoppers.
-With this choice, I would work to understand the customer needs as quickly as possible and to offer solutions to these from among the products the company sells.
-If this action was taking longer than I anticipated, I would suggest that the customer takes some time to decide and contact me once they had made a choice.
+With this situation, I would work to understand the customer's needs as quickly as possible and offer solutions to these from among the products the company sells.
+If this action was taking longer than I anticipated, I would suggest the customer takes some time to decide and contact me once they had made a choice.
 The alternative would be to find one of my associates to whom I could assign my other duties or hand the customer off to.”

 Question: Are you comfortable working a cash register to process purchases and returns?

-Example: “I recognize that I am interviewing for a sales associate’s position.
+Example: “I recognize I am interviewing for a sales associate’s position.
 I understand the normal duties for this are working in a specific department and helping customers.
 I also recognize that for the store to function properly, each of the employees must be willing to assume duties outside of their job description.
-I would be more than happy to fill in on a cash register or to work in customer service processing returns if the need arose.”
+I would be more than happy to fill in on a cash register or work in customer service processing returns if the need arose.”

 Question: Do you think it is beneficial to have competition within a sales associate team?

 Explanation: An interviewer will ask this type of question to determine how competitive you are and whether you appreciate a challenge.
 The sales profession involves a great deal of competitiveness.
 The most successful people in this profession are the ones who can set a goal and are willing to work hard to achieve it.
-Sales managers will often set up competitions or contests to motivate the sales staff and drive them towards achieving their numbers.
+Sales managers will often set up competitions or contests to motivate the sales staff and drive them toward achieving their numbers.
 You should keep this in mind when answering this question.

 Question: What traits and qualities would you use to help you represent our brand and increase your sales of our products?

 Explanation: This is another operational question.
-However, rather than asking about how you go about doing your job, it asks you to describe the traits and qualities that you have that will make you successful in this position.
-Again, your research about the company and its products, market and competition should help you structure your answer.
-Describe two to three qualities that relate to their brand and will result in you achieving your sales objectives for the company.
+However, rather than asking about how you go about doing your job, it asks you to describe the traits and qualities you have that will make you successful in this position.
+Again, your research about the company and its products, market, and competition should help you structure your answer.
+Describe two to three qualities that relate to their brand and will result in achieving your sales objectives for the company.